Jenniferwonder/obsidian-config/技术笔记/NextJS/Next.js.md

 	2. Automatic code splitting and lazy loading.
 	3. Built in CSS support.
 	4. Hot Reloading support.
+- **React Router Dom** is not needed with Next.js
+	- Directory based routing system
 ### Different Satges
 - The environment **where** your code runs: **Development vs. Production**
 - **When** your code runs: **Build Time vs. Runtime**